The Guide to Eggs in New Zealand

 Often the strongest welfare and pasture outcomes on the ground, but without the audit paperwork.
 You verify by visiting or by trusting the relationship.

-• Olliff — Direct-to-customer, no certification by choice.
+- Olliff — Wainui.
+Direct-to-customer, no certification by choice.

-• Sunset — Carl Ebber's free-range brand, runs alongside K&M.
+- Sunset — Carl Ebber's free-range brand, runs alongside K&M out of Hawke's Bay.

 Adjacent-organic (supermarket-available)